 My neighbor could be unaware, sick, injured, preoccupied, or a hundred other things that could distract them from what their dog is doing to my property.

-We are making it about us when we experience these moments with judgment.
-We taking it personally.
+When we experience these moments with judgment, we make it about us, taking it personally.
 We think we are experiencing “reality,” but we’re just experiencing our thinking.

-We are projecting our insecurities and self-judgment into the situation, assuming that the person we are judging feels the same way about us that match the stories we’ve told ourselves repeatedly through life.
+We project our insecurities and self-judgment into the situation, assuming that the person we are judging feels the same way about us, which matches the stories we’ve told ourselves repeatedly throughout life.

 The moment we fall for that, we judge the other person.
 What happens when we judge?
 We disconnect!